-Crisanne Hazen is the Assistant Director of Harvard Law School’s Child Advocacy Program.
-Crisanne joined CAP in the summer of 2016.
+Crisanne Hazen is the Assistant Director of Harvard Law School’s Youth Advocacy and Policy Lab (Y-Lab).
+Crisanne joined HLS in the summer of 2016.
 She came from San Jose, California, where she worked as a supervising attorney at Legal Advocates for Children and Youth (LACY), a program of the Law Foundation of Silicon Valley.
 Starting at LACY as an Equal Justice Works Fellow in 2006, Crisanne developed a “know your rights” curriculum for pregnant and parenting teens, which she taught at 6 area high schools.
 Over the 10 years at LACY, she represented hundreds of teen parents in family law and restraining order matters, as well as directly represented children and youth of all ages in a variety of civil proceedings including family law, guardianships, housing, benefits, special education, and school discipline.
 She helped to start and later manage a medical-legal partnership clinic in the Pediatric Department of Valley Medical Center in San Jose.
 She also managed other population-based projects, including a CSEC project, transition-age foster youth project, and a foster youth identity theft project.
 Crisanne is a graduate of Harvard University and the University of California-Davis School of Law.

 Interim Director, Trauma and Learning Policy Initiative, a collaboration of Massachusetts Advocates for Children (MAC) and Harvard Law School

 Marissa T. del Rosario, LICSW

 Trauma-Sensitive Schools Specialist, The Trauma and Learning Policy Initiative, a collaboration of Massachusetts Advocates for Children and Harvard Law School